mini-kelsi/WGU_Data_Analytics/D426_Database_Management.md

      -Similar to a spreadsheet

 *Relational databases are good for?
-     -Ideal for databases that require an accurate record of every transaction, such as banking, airline reservation systems, and student records.
+     -Ideal for databases that **require an accurate record of every transaction**, such as banking, airline reservation systems, and student records.

 *SQL
      -Structured Query Language and includes statements that read and write data, create and delete tables, and administer the database system.